Allantuikong/pizza-place/README.md

 - Google fonts pack

-- Formspree embedded

 ## Known Bugs

-- Formspree server may be slow at times; be patient.
+- No known bugs at the moment.

 ## Contact Information